How to Enable or Disable Passkey Autofill in Windows 11

 Summary

-Passkeys offer a secure and easy way to log into apps and websites using your face, fingerprint, or PIN instead of passwords.
-In Windows 11, you can easily turn passkey autofill on or off by going to Settings, then Privacy & security, and finding the Passkey section.
+Passkeys offer a secure and convenient way to log into apps and websites using your face, fingerprint, or PIN instead of passwords.
+In Windows 11, you can turn passkey autofill on or off by going to Settings, then Privacy & security, and finding the Passkey section.

 Is Microsoft autofill being discontinued?